Time on our hands!

 Of course, a healthy dose of “fear of snakes” helps elevate the walking experience to new heights – every movement in the bushes and rustling sounds raise the fear spike!
 Sometimes those so-called lovely bush walks to view the waterfalls or get to the look-out are just (well for me) an experience in heightened stress.

 Now you may understand why I JUST LOVE WALKING IN THE UK – I am so relaxed about walking through long grass, overgrown pathways and have no fear of lying down in the meadow.
 Nothing to fear – and I have yet to see an adder!
 I love walking in this country – I can relax so much here and enjoy every moment.
-It is soooo good for me!
+It is so good for me!

 BIG DAY OUT!